Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

     myT1TSK.add_rule([("X1", t1fs2), ("X2", t1fs2)],
                 [("Y", Y4), ])

-Now, it is time to evaluate the system output for different points in the univertse of discourse and plot the control surface:
+Now, it is time to evaluate the system's output for various points in the universe of discourse and plot the control surface:

 .. code-block:: python